Protestors bring attention to violence through spoken word, dance

 By Lavinia Pisani

-In lieu of passing out chocolates and roses, some people chose to use Valentine’s Day as a way to bring attention to sexual violence against women.
+Instead of passing out chocolates and roses on Valentine’s Day, hundreds used the holiday to bring attention to sexual violence against women.

 As part of the internationally organized global campaign One Billion Rising Day, Women’s Studies Department Chair Leslie Simon organized a reading of The Vagina Monologues at Ocean campus’s Ram Plaza at noon, Valentine’s Day.